12.9-inch iPad Pro

 This also means that old smart connector accessories won't work with the new iPad Pros, and we likely won't see third parties adopt the new design; resorting to clips, cases, and Bluetooth for their peripherals rather than adopt the new Smart Connector.

 Apple replaced the old Lightning connector with a USB-C port, which allows for easy connection to many devices without needing proprietary cables.
 USB-C was an essential change if Apple was ever to convince professionals to switch to iPad, and iPadOS furthers the port's usefulness.
 External drives, monitors, cameras, or other USB-C devices can be plugged directly into your iPad Pro due the connector's versatility and ubiquity.

 The fourth-generation iPad Pro has a new dual camera system with built in LiDAR.
 A 12MP wide angle and 10MP ultra wide angle camera allows for improved photography and depth capture.
-The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality, and no night mode.
+The camera system uses a similar sensor to those found in the iPhone XR series of phones, falling short of iPhone 11 photo quality, and it also lacks night mode.

 The LiDAR sensor will be used for 3D environment mapping that allows for improved AR.
 The scanner works from up to 5 meters away and gets results instantly, making AR apps much easier to use and more accurate.